lml-layer-system/ai-failure-periodic-table/README.md

 The current base is **343 failure classes across 7 dimensions**.

 We treat every failure as a data point in a closed-loop engineering process.
-Every agent action is continuously audited against the Failure Periodic Table to determine its status: Known or Unknown.

 **The Containment Loop**